lpereira/lwan/README.md

 |`stat` | `path`, `is_dir`, `is_file` | Checks if `path` exists in the filesystem, and optionally checks if `is_dir` or `is_file` |
 |`lua` | `script` | Runs Lua function `matches(req)` inside `script` and checks if it returns `true` or `false` |

+The `value` in all conditions, with the exception of `lua`, can reference the matched pattern using the same substitution syntax used for the `rewrite as` or `redirect to` actions.
+For instance, `condition cookie { some-cookie-name = foo-%1-bar }` will substitute `%1` with the first match from the pattern this condition is related to.

 For example, if one wants to send `site-dark-mode.css` if there is a `style` cookie with the value `dark`, and send `site-light-mode.css` otherwise, one can write:

 ```
 rewrite ... {